Cinematography: 7 Tips For Getting Good CoverageReading Time: 2 minutes

-If your entire scene is based between two characters and you have only captured one shot and one take for each character, then you’re going to be stuck on thin ice if you encounter a mistake later on.
+If your entire scene is based between two characters and you have only captured two angles, and one take for each character, then you’re going to be stuck on thin ice if you encounter a mistake later on.
 It will force you to reshoot the scene or scrap it altogether.
 Both will cause headaches and leave your team feeling disgruntled.
 With this in mind, it’s best to capture as much coverage as possible.
 That means if any mistakes arise, which they will, you will be able to divert the audience’s attention elsewhere using another angle or an insert.

 - Obtain as many cutaways as possible.
 This will not only give the editor more options, but you may find they better help tell the story.

-- Even if the actor has given you a one take wonder, get another take for safety.
+- Even if the actor has given you a one-take wonder, get another take for safety.